HathorNetwork/rfcs/text/0000-use-case-integration-best-practices.md

 ## Peer-id

 The peer-id is a unique identifier of your full node in Hathor's p2p network.
 You must keep your peer-id secret to prevent attackers from directly targeting your full nodes.
-Do not tell anyone your peer-ids, and do not publish them on public channels, only in private groups with the Hathor team.
+Do not tell anyone your peer-ids, and do not publish them on public channels.
 If you think your peer-id has been exposed, you should generate a new peer-id and replace the exposed ones.

-## Be alert for weird behavior

-### How to validate a new transaction
+## How to validate a new transaction

 The transactions in the Hathor network have many fields that must be checked to guarantee that a transaction is valid for your use case.
 For more details about the fields of a transaction, check the [Transaction Anatomy RFC](https://github.com/HathorNetwork/rfcs/blob/master/text/0015-anatomy-of-tx.md).